k0ste/ansible-role-isc-dhcpd/README.md

 Difference between global and subnet interface options
 -------------------------------------------------------
-Global dhcp_interfaces option makes listen on defined interfaces all subnets.
+Global dhcpd_interfaces option makes listen on defined interfaces all subnets.
 Interface per subnet definition allows listen as much subnets as you want.
-Global dhcp_interfaces option does not work on systemd distros (ArchLinux, CentOS 7, Fedora), listen by default on interface with declared subnet.
+Global dhcpd_interfaces option does not work on systemd distros (ArchLinux, CentOS 7, Fedora), listen by default on interface with declared subnet.
 You cat rewrite systemd service, but is dirty.
 Instead this, describe interfaces in configuration.
 Is modern and properly.

 Role Variables
 --------------